Sam Darnold Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 - Against the Buccaneers last week, Darnold went 15-for-32 (46.9%) for 190 yards.

-- Darnold tacked on 11 yards on one carry, averaging 11 yards per carry.
+- Darnold added 11 yards on one carry, averaging 11 yards per carry.

 - In his last three games, Darnold has thrown for 190 yards (63.3 per game) while completing 46.9% of his passes (15-of-32), with zero touchdowns and zero interceptions.